 You squint at the deck, looking for some explanation and then your heart quakes with fear.

-There are children on the deck.
+There are children on the deck, and lots of them.

 “Oh my god,” you say as your consciousness leaps ahead to the time when the ship sinks and the children drown.

 The thought of it brings tears to your eyes.

 You brace yourself for the end but then just as despair threatens to overwhelm you, you notice another ship following not far behind.

 “Is there hope?”

 You turn your gaze to the new ship.
 At first, and from a distance, it looks much like the old ship.
 For a moment, you die inside thinking about the possibility of another disaster; but then, as it approaches, you see it is not like the first ship at all.
 Unlike the first ship, this ship one is not run down and dilapidated.
 On the contrary, this one looks brand new, just out of the docks.
 It is shiny, bedazzling, and glorious with brilliant and elaborate gold trim.

 What a wondrous sight it is, and lucky for those on board.
 As you think this, your gaze travels to the decks of the new ship where you expect to see people laughing and enjoying themselves, but to your surprise, you find no one.

 You scan down the hallways.